jfemia/jfemia.github.io/_posts/2020-10-16-redux-with-react-hooks.md

 > The short answer: It lets you define a regular javascript object that you use to store some global state so you can access it from any part of your app.
 That's effectively it, the rest is bells and whistles.

-Before we start, if you learn better by seeing the whole thing working, the sample app code we build in this tutorial is [available here](https://github.com/jfemia/react-redux-hooks-example-app).
+Before we start, if you learn better by seeing the whole thing working, the sample app code we build in both parts of this tutorial is [available here](https://github.com/jfemia/react-redux-hooks-example-app).

 ***